DXOMARK-Research/PIQ2023/README.md

 ## Benchmarks

 **Note on the results**:
-- The models chosen as *optimal* in this experience are the once who scored a maximum SROCC on the testing sets.
+- The models chosen as *optimal* in this experience are the ones who scored a maximum SROCC on the testing sets.
 Please take into consideration that a maximum SROCC does not reflect a maximum in other parameters.
 - Other experiences where the optimal model is chosen based on a combination of metrics would be optimal.
 - There should be a margin of error taken into account in these metrics.
-A difference of certain % in correlation can be due to different factors and might not be repeatable.
+A difference of certain percentage in correlation can be due to multiple factors and might not be repeatable.

 <table>
   <tr>